 Three teams lined up behind the unicorn horns.
 On Go, the kids strapped the wide elastic strap around their waist, tucked the feather boa in at the back (pretending it was a unicorn tail) then held the unicorn horn to their forehead as they ran a lap.
 They de-unicorned and passed the unicorn props to the next person in their team.
 Tails were flying and horns were balancing as they raced the race!

 Some teams figured out that if they helped the runner person get dressed they could finish quicker.
 The slightly competitive nature of a relay race was perfect for 8 and 9 year olds who understand the concept of winning.
 It looked like mayhem but was fuelled with energy, teamwork and most of all fun.

-Jade’s Mum re-fashioned the glitter party hats into a smaller cone shape to make them look more unicorn like.
+Jade’s Mum re-fashioned glitter party hats into a smaller cone shape to make them look more unicorn horns.
 The kids said the hardest dress up was the velcro elastic strap, but that essentially created most of the challenge!
 As there were mostly girls wearing dresses or jumpsuits, the elastic straps made it possible for the girls to tuck their unicorn tail into something.